-The Carnegie Community Action Project (CCAP) is a project of the board of the Carnegie Community Centre Association.
-CCAP works mostly on housing, income, and land use issues in the Downtown Eastside (DTES) of Vancouver so that the area can remain a low income friendly community.
+The Carnegie Community Action Project (CCAP) works to increase welfare rates, improve social housing, and slow gentrification in Vancouver’s Downtown Eastside (DTES).
+CCAP supports DTES residents to speak out for the changes we would like to see in the neighbourhood.
 CCAP works with english speaking and Chinese speaking DTES residents in speaking out on their own behalf for the changes they would like to see in their neighbourhood.

 The Chinatown Concern Group consists mainly of Chinese residents of Chinatown and Downtown Eastside, and works with others in Chinatown to get more housing that low-income Chinese seniors can afford and to preserve Chinatown businesses that cater to the low income Chinese community.